CODE PAGE

 // PATH

-// This means, run this code if the URL starts with /test
+// This means, run this code if the URL is /test

 // To test, run the app and in a browser use http://localhost:3000/test